-The vessels of the arms are a road map of arteries, veins, and nerves.
-The arteries deliver oxygenated blood to muscles and bone, the veins return blood to the heart, and the nerves relay messages to the brain.
+The vessels of the arms are part of the circulatory system, which provides nutrients to the tissues.
+The arteries deliver freshly oxygenated blood to muscles and bone.
+The veins return oxygen-depleted blood to the heart.

 - Brachial artery: The brachial artery is the major artery of the upper arm.
-It travels down the upper arm and through the elbow before diving into the radial and ulnar arteries.
+It travels down the upper arm and through the elbow.
+It then divides into the radial and ulnar arteries.

 - Radial artery: This artery splits from the brachial artery to follow the radius bone on the thumb side of the forearm.